“What would that open up for you in your life —

 But, when you shift the way you look at change, you’ll see that it doesn’t take one big move to achieve your successful end-result.
-That change actually consists of little tiny steps that you’ve taken in the direction of your goals.
+That change actually consists of little tiny steps that you’ve taken in the direction of your goals and designing your life.

 Each time you cross a task off your career change to-do list, you’ll have to make minor adjustments to better align with your values every step of the way.